Pulmonary endarterectomy plays central role in era of multimodal therapy

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Over the past five years, however, advances in diagnostic criteria, imaging, surgical technique, and multimodal therapy have reshaped the management landscape, reports cardiothoracic surgeon Nicolas A. Brozzi, MD, Surgical Director of Mechanical Circulatory Support at Cleveland Clinic Weston Hospital and part of a multidisciplinary team responsible for evaluating and treating patients with CTEPH.
+Advances in diagnostic criteria, imaging, surgical technique, and multimodal therapy have reshaped the management landscape in recent years, reports cardiothoracic surgeon Nicolas A. Brozzi, MD, Surgical Director of Mechanical Circulatory Support at Cleveland Clinic Weston Hospital and member of a multidisciplinary team responsible for evaluating and treating patients with CTEPH.

 Advertisement

-Ventilation/perfusion (V/Q) scintigraphy is the cornerstone screening modality for suspected CTEPH.
-However, contemporary practice increasingly integrates high-resolution CT pulmonary angiography, SPECT, and MRI to better characterize lesion morphology, distribution, and surgical accessibility.
+Ventilation/perfusion (V/Q) scintigraphy remains the cornerstone screening modality for suspected CTEPH.
+However, contemporary practice increasingly integrates dual-energy CT pulmonary angiography with perfusion imaging, SPECT-CT, and, in select cases, MRI to better characterize lesion morphology, distribution, and surgical accessibility.

 “With the complex CT scans that we have available today, we can better understand the extent and location of the disease, which helps with better preoperative planning for eligible patients,” explains Dr. Brozzi.
 “Better planning means we can be more accurate at the time of performing the surgery.”